deeppavlov/chatsky/docs/source/index.rst

    cd dialog_flow_framework

 Once you are in the directory, you can run the command ``make venv`` to set up all the necessary requirements for the library.
-If you need to update the requirements in the future, use the command ``make clean`` to ensure that the new requirements are properly installed.
+If you need to update the requirements, use the command ``make clean`` to remove `venv` first.

 Key concepts
 ~~~~~~~~~~~~

-`DFF`` is a powerful tool for creating conversational services.
+`DFF` is a powerful tool for creating conversational services.
 It allows developers to easily write and manage dialog systems by defining a special dialog graph that describes the behavior of the service.
-`DFF`` offers a specialized language (`DSL`) for quickly writing dialog graphs, making it easy for developers to create chatbots for a wide
+`DFF` offers a specialized language (`DSL`) for quickly writing dialog graphs, making it easy for developers to create chatbots for a wide
 range of applications such as social networks, call centers, websites, skills for Amazon Alexa, etc.

 `DFF` has several important concepts: